 You’re both held equally responsible for the rent, so if neither of you makes the payments, you can both be sued by the landlord.

 Having an eviction stays can affect your credit for a long time.
 That’s why it’s important to choose a co-signer with whom you have a strong and trusting relationship.

-It’s not worth ruining a friendship over the rent, but having someone sign the lease with you might be better than crashing on their couch until your credit improves.
+It’s not worth ruining a friendship over the rent.
+However, having someone sign the lease with you might be better than crashing on their couch until your credit improves.
 Just remember to proceed with caution if you choose to go down this route.

 Having poor credit might feel like a roadblock to a lot of things, and finding an apartment is no exception.
 However, there are several actionable steps you can take to strengthen your application and be chosen by a landlord.
 Be sure to play the numbers game and apply for several apartments.

 It might take a few tries, but if you submit a strong application and aim to be flexible to the landlord’s needs, you should eventually get approved for an apartment.
-And remember — even after you find the right place, work to improve your credit so you can enjoy an easier process the next time you’re ready to move.
+Remember, even after you find the right place, work to improve your credit.
+That way you can enjoy an easier process the next time you’re ready to move.